giuspek/FormalMethods-2021/README.md

 - Synergy between SMT solving and geometry
 - Application of the ALLSAT option
 - Application of the UNSAT core extraction

+## Lab5
+- Using SMT to extract cryptographic keys
+- SMT interpolants and their applications
+- Bounded model checking using SMT